Access for All: Open Door Connections

 Fun for everyone

 The museum's Open Door Connections (ODC) program supports innovative hands-on learning and meaningful play experiences for all.
-We strive to provide opportunities for those who face a variety of barriers—financial, developmental, or cultural—to experience the museums.
+We strive to provide opportunities for those who face a variety of barriers—financial, developmental, or cultural—to experience the museum.

 Partnering to grow access opportunities

 Through Open Door Connections, we work to broaden the depth and reach of museum offerings by working directly with partner organizations so we can better identify families and schools with need and engage them in all that the museum has to offer.
 We work with organizations including SMOC Head Start Hudson, SMOC Head Start Marlborough, Massachusetts Department of Transitional Assistance, Massachusetts Adoption Resource Exchange (MARE), Parent Child Home Program, Horizons for Homeless Children and Minute Man Arc Social Services, Inc. of Concord.
 Our objective is for all members of the community to feel a part of the Museums.

 How are we doing?

 It is important to us to try engage parents, caregivers, students and educators who might otherwise not have access to our museum, school programs, and trainings.
 Each year we have exceeded the number served for free or deeply reduced cost: